DAHLONEGA TOWN SQUARE

-Family Fit City presented by Dole Packaged Foods is where we will welcome our special guests, sports teams and many more organizations to ensure you and the whole family have a fun-filled Saturday full of prizes and give-a-ways.
+Family Fit City presented by Dole Packaged Foods is where we will welcome our special guests, DJ, bounce house and organizations to ensure you and the whole family have a fun-filled Saturday full of prizes and give-a-ways.

 FREE Family Fun Run Registration